metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/10-redeemed-amount.md

+---
+description: "Determines the end of the mint based on a total amount minted."
+---

+import { Accordion, AccordionItem } from '/src/accordion.jsx';

 # Redeemed Amount

 The **Redeemed Amount** guard forbids minting when the number of minted NFTs for the entire Candy Machine reaches the configured maximum amount.